lucasc-silva/File-Organizer/README.md

 python3 src/main.py
 ```

 When you run the program, a directory dialog will appear, allowing you to choose a directory to sort.
-Files will also show, but won't be selectable.
-If you click in **cancel**, the dialog will close and the program will stop running.